apostrophecms/stagecoach/README.md

 sc-deploy
 =========

 `sc-deploy` is a short bash script that handles web app deployment with automatic rollback on failure.
+You'll find it in `/opt/stagecoach/bin`.

 Like other deployment tools, sc-deploy deploys to a new folder on the target server each time you deploy, and switches a symlink at the last possible minute only if everything went smoothly.
 The server is stopped, migrated and started only after the rsync is complete.
 So depending on how long your database migrations take, your deployment downtime can be very short indeed.

 `sc-deploy` creates a symbolic link from `/opt/stagecoach/apps/example/current` to the latest deployment folder if everything happens successfully (assuming that your project is called `myproject` and you base your paths on those in `example`).
 If you're deploying traditional web languages like PHP, you'll want to make sure your web document root is configured accordingly.